A set-theoretic analysis of the black hole entropy puzzle: Secondary Noether theory and the entropy of black holes

 Therefore, in this context, one can be concerned whether or not entropy within classical general relativity, appearing in its semantics in the form of black hole entropy \cite{bar-car-haw, haw1}, simply comes from its syntax i.e. has a pure mathematical origin only (hence probably not corresponding to any ``objective'' thing in the world)?
-This suspicion is also supported in some extent by the several controversial (geometrical, thermodynamical, quantum and information theoretic, etc.) properties of the one and the same black hole entropy.
-Our analysis of the black hole entropy formula in general relativity culminating in its formal factorization (\ref{vegeredmeny}) into the product of a metric term and a pure set-theoretic term points at least {\it in part} towards a set-theoretic origin.
-That is, even if the metric term in (\ref{vegeredmeny}) indeed corresponds to the ``physical part'' of black hole entropy, the next term could be a ``pure mathematical'' or more precisely a ``pure set-theoretic'' contribution only.
-This could be an example of how certain physical statements within the physical theory of general relativity are ``contaminated'' by the underlying mathematical model akin to the situation in quantum field theory \cite{bae}.
+This suspicion is also supported in some extent by the several controversial (geometrical, thermodynamical, quantum and information theoretic, etc.) properties of one and the same thing, the black hole entropy.
+Our analysis of the black hole entropy formula in general relativity culminating in its formal factorization (\ref{vegeredmeny}) into the sum of a geometric term and a pure set-theoretic term points at least {\it in part} towards a set-theoretic origin.
+That is, even if the geometric term in (\ref{vegeredmeny}) indeed corresponds to the ``physical part'' of black hole entropy, the next term could be a ``pure mathematical'' or more precisely a ``pure set-theoretic'' contribution only.
+This could be an example how certain physical statements within the physical theory of general relativity get ``contaminated'' by the underlying mathematical model akin to the situation in quantum field theory \cite{bae}.